smalldatabrains/CitySegmentor/README.md

 3. Improved gradient flow : helps to banish vanishing gradient problem (I do not exactly see how, go deeper on that topic)
 4. Help reconstruction during the decoder path (images would be less blury)

+Reflection about kernel and stride: small kernel sees more details, bigger kernel capture global feature but are more expensive. small  stride also capture more details but requires higher computation

 ## License

 This project is open-source and available under the MIT License.